-The starting and charging system makes sure you can start your car and use all of the features that need electricity to operate.
+The starting and charging system provides support for starting a vehicle’s engine and provides power to features that need electricity to operate.

-The starting system is made up of the starter motor and the ignition switch.
+The starting system in an internal combustion engine vehicle is made up of the starter motor and the ignition switch.
 The starter motor is a high-torque electric motor that literally turns the engine until the cylinders can combust fuel, starting a chain reaction that keeps the engine running.
 The starter motor draws its power from the battery.
-It requires quite a bit of power, so if your battery is running low, your car may not start.
+It requires quite a bit of power, so if the vehicle’s battery is running low, the engine may not be able to be started.

 Care and maintenance